BWFischer/terminal-resume/README.md

 - HTML5: Structure and markup of the terminal interface and content.
 - CSS: Styling the terminal interface to achieve the retro theme and layout.
 - JavaScript: Implementing dynamic behavior, function key shortcuts, and content rendering.
-- Browser APIs: Utilizing browser functionalities like copying to clipboard, reloading the page, and accessing browser bookmarks.
+- Browser APIs: Utilizing browser functionalities like copying to the clipboard, reloading the page, and accessing browser bookmarks.

 ## Future Enhancements
 1. Implementing the search functionality (F3) to enable searching within the resume content.